-macOS X is an operating system first released by Apple on March 16, 1999, for servers.
+macOS, originally named Mac OS X, is an operating system first released by Apple on March 16, 1999, for servers.
 It was later released for desktop computers on March 24, 2001, and is a completely new Apple Macintosh operating system based on BSD.